 In Splash's case, campaigns are used to represent events.
 The Pardot Campaigns integration creates new campaigns in Pardot whenever events are created in Splash.
-This ensures event information, like the location or date, is updated and tracked in Pardot.
+This ensures event information, like location or date, is also updated and tracked in Pardot.

 On this page:

 Before adding the integration in Splash, you'll first need to disable connected campaigns in Pardot.